Rawtechio/rawtechio.github.io/README.md

 # Rawtech.io Limited

 Hello!
 This is the source for the [Rawtech.io website](https://rawtech.io).
 This is _**not**_ opensource, but please feel free to read the source and hopefully you find something useful.
-Just don't be a dick and wholesale plagiarize the design or copy.
+Just don't be a dick and plagiarize the design or copy.
 Thanks! :thumbsup:

 ## Standing on the shoulder's of giants